robriks/ethernaut-solutions/king/walkthrough.md

 Ethernaut is a set of gamified Solidity challenges in the style of a CTF, where each level features a hackable smart contract that will inform you of various known security vulnerabilities on EVM blockchains.

 This repo will walk you through a solution to King.sol, the 10th challenge in the series.
-You can find the challenge itself and fully fleshed out solution in the .txt file in the root directory and .sol file in this directory.
+You can find the challenge itself and fully fleshed out solution in the .txt file and .sol file in this directory.
 Let's begin!

 In this challenge, Ethernaut describes a cute little code game of Napoleonic nature: a smart contract that awards kingship to whomever bribes it with the largest running amount of Ether.
 That is, until the game ends at which point the level simply kings itself.
 A rigged ponzi game of greater fool theory!
 We're lightheartedly instructed as follows: